-We believe our two proprietary technology platforms solve major hurdles in nucleic acid medicine development such as
+We believe our two proprietary technology platforms solve major hurdles in RNA medicine development such as

 delivery challenges, limited potency, and narrow therapeutic index.